 The practice literally takes 2-3 minutes.
 It’s not difficult at all.

 I just think back over the day, and I write down whatever comes to mind.
-Often it’s about my family.
-Often it’s about my health.
-Often it’s about people, accomplishments, and projects within my business.
+Often it’s about my family, my health, friendships with people, accomplishments, and projects within my business.

 But whatever I write, it tends to make me feel just a little better.
-It stops stress in its tracks.
-It holds anxiety at bay.
-It gives me a much-needed perspective about my current life.
+It stops stress in its tracks, holds anxiety at bay, and gives me a much-needed perspective about my current life.

 What Are 5 Things You Are Grateful For?